mne-tools/mne-python/doc/source/manual/cookbook.rst

 Guide, Neuromag P/N NM20419A-A contains a detailed description of this task.
 Employ the images in the set ``mri/T1-neuromag/sets/COR.fif`` for the alignment.
-Check the alignment carefully using the digitization data included in the measurement file as described in :ref:`BJEBIBAI`.1 of the above manual.
+Check the alignment carefully using the digitization data included in the measurement file as described in Section 5.3.1 of the above manual.
 Save the aligned description file in the same directory as the original description file without the alignment information but under a different name.